 The annual Youth Sustainability Summit is held for students in the Ipswich area and focuses on sustainability starting at home and at school.
 Featuring special guests such as celebrity landscape artist and environmentalist Costa Georgiadis and hands-on workshops, students are empowered to understand, discuss and develop sustainability projects, innovations or ideas identified as important in their community.
 Students will walk away from the summit feeling empowered to make a difference and return to their homes and schools with solid sustainable ideas for the future.

 The 2019 Youth Sustainability Summit will be held for Year 4 and 5 primary school students on Wednesday, 21 August at the Ipswich Civic Centre.
-Invitations have been sent to primary schools requesting student and teacher RSVP's for the event.
+Invitations have been sent to primary schools and registrations have now closed.

 The theme for the 2019 Youth Sustainability Summit will be zero waste.